 10 Oct Getting TLC plates explained in 6 easy steps

 Having a TLC driver’s license (now known as the universal license), grants drivers the authority to transport passengers using a TLC licensed vehicle.
-You can spot a TLC licensed vehicle by the special TLC plates they wear.
-The plates let passengers know that the vehicle they are about to travel in is legally licensed by the TLC and has passed mechanical inspection.
-The plates give valuable reassurance to the potential passenger.
+You can spot a TLC licensed vehicle by the presence of special TLC plates.
+The plates let passengers know that the vehicle they are about to travel in is legally licensed by the TLC and has passed mechanical inspection, providing valuable reassurance to the potential passenger.

 Step 1: Purchase or lease an approved vehicle

 This rule means you should think carefully about the vehicle you buy.
-Will it be wheelchair friendly, or will you go for BEV?
-(See our list of best electric cars for Uber here).
-Whatever vehicle you opt for, keep your bill of sale or lease agreement in a safe place.
+Will you choose a wheelchair friendly vehicle, or will you go for BEV?
+If you’re looking for some guidance, have a look at our list of best electric cars for Uber.
+Whatever vehicle you choose, keep your bill of sale or lease agreement in a safe place.
 You’ll need it for insurance purposes.

-The TLC splits the vehicles it licenses into different classes.
-These are known as black car, livery, or taxi – you can find out more about TLC insurance with INSHUR here.
-App companies like Uber, Lyft and Gett typically fall into the Black Car base category.
-If you’re aiming to drive for one of these companies make sure you purchase a vehicle that they will accept on their platform.
+The TLC splits the vehicles it licenses into three different classes: black car, livery, or limousine.
+You can find out more about TLC insurance with INSHUR here.
+App companies like Uber, Lyft and Gett typically fall into the ’black car’ base category.
+If you’re aiming to drive for one of these companies, make sure you purchase a vehicle that they will accept on their platform.
 For instance, you can see the vehicles Uber accepts here.

 Step 2: Select a TLC base to affiliate with

-Important fact: From the time a dispatch base, such as Uber, submits a base letter for your vehicle, you have seven days to submit your vehicle license application online at: nyc.gov/lars.
-You need proof of insurance at the time of registration, so you will need to act quickly to obtain coverage.
+From the time a dispatch base, such as Uber, submits a base letter for your vehicle, you have seven days to submit your vehicle license application online at: nyc.gov/lars.
+You need proof of insurance at the time of registration, so you will need to act quickly to get insurance cover.

 Step 3: Purchase TLC minimum required insurance

-If your vehicle seats 8 or less people (most vehicles fall into this category).
-You will need to purchase commercial liability insurance with minimum limits of $100,000 per person, $300,000 per accident in bodily injury liability, $200,000 in no-fault coverage and $10,000 in property damage liability.
+If your vehicle seats 8 or fewer people, you will need to purchase commercial liability insurance with minimum limits of $100,000 per person, $300,000 per accident in bodily injury liability, $200,000 in no-fault coverage and $10,000 in property damage liability.

-Once your policy is issued, you will receive an FH1 (for-hire vehicle certificate), a certificate of insurance naming the TLC as a certificate holder and a declarations page showing your levels of coverage.
-These documents will be securely stored in your INSHUR app and will also be emailed to your account.
-Keep in mind that it may take a few days to process your application at the TLC, so pick an appropriate effective date to start your INSHUR TLC policy in the app.
+Once your policy is issued, you will receive an FH1 (for-hire vehicle certificate), a certificate of insurance naming the TLC as a certificate holder and a declaration page showing your levels of coverage.
+These documents will be securely stored in your INSHUR app and will also be emailed to you.
+Keep in mind that it may take a few days to process your application at the TLC, so pick an appropriate date to start your policy in the INSHUR app.